 - People who have experienced cesarean births have the right to safe and accessible options for subsequent births including vaginal birth after cesarean (VBAC). - Pregnant people should receive evidence-based information and counseling to guide their decision-making when they consider labor after cesarean versus elective repeat cesarean.
 Shared decision-making should be based on patient preferences and the potential benefits and risks of VBAC, planned elective repeat cesarean, and cesarean during labor to pregnant people, newborns, and future pregnancies. - Access and support to choose labor after cesarean is a health equity issue.
-ACNM condemns the disenfranchisement of persons of color, linguistic minorities and rural people's rights to shared decision-making and access to high quality, person-centered care. - Certified nurse-midwives (CNMs) and certified midwives (CMs) are qualified to provide perinatal care for people who had a prior cesarean birth.
-This care includes evidence-based education, shared decision-making, ongoing risk assessment, and establishment of appropriate arrangements for medical consultation and emergency care should they become necessary. - CNMs and CMs are qualified to provide high-quality postpartum care to people following cesarean birth.
-Postpartum people should receive information regarding the birth event, reasons for cesarean, any complications, and counseling about future mode of birth, as well as how to optimize success for VBAC if desired. - Regardless of their geographic location, socioeconomic status, or type of medical care coverage, pregnant people should have access to qualified maternity care providers and birth settings that offer VBAC and possess the capability to respond in a timely manner should complications occur.
-Professional liability carriers and institutional decision makers should not prohibit maternity care providers or facilities from providing care to those who are candidates for labor after cesarean.

-• Continued research that includes high-quality studies is needed to identify necessary resources, factors, and clinical care associated with VBAC success rates and maternal and newborn health outcomes.
+ACNM condemns the disenfranchisement of persons of color, linguistic minorities, and rural people's rights to shared decision-making and access to high-quality, person-centered care. - Midwives are qualified to provide perinatal care for people with a prior cesarean birth.
+This care includes evidence-based education, shared decision-making, ongoing risk assessment, and the establishment of appropriate arrangements for medical consultation and emergency care should they become necessary. - Midwives are qualified to provide high-quality postpartum care to people following cesarean birth.
+Postpartum people should receive information regarding the birth event, reasons for cesarean, any complications, and counseling about future mode of birth, as well as how to optimize success for VBAC if desired. - Regardless of their geographic location, socioeconomic status, or type of medical care coverage, pregnant people should have access to qualified maternity care providers and birth settings that offer VBAC and possess the capability to respond promptly should complications occur.
+Professional liability carriers and institutional decision-makers should not prohibit maternity care providers or facilities from providing care to those who are candidates for labor after cesarean. - Continued research that includes high-quality studies is needed to identify necessary resources, factors, and clinical care associated with VBAC success rates and maternal and newborn health outcomes.